 Ultimately, the worst thing about holding up the ideal of "good jobs"-whether in factories, as coders, or in the trades-is that it distracts from the reality facing most lower-wage American workers.
-Many people, not just undocumented immigrants, effectively work in the informal sector, holding unstable jobs that offer limited protections and few guaranteed hours, and limited prospects for advancement.
-It is unrealistic to make "good jobs" a central aspiration when they simply cannot be delivered for a significant minority of the population by blocking globalization.
-It is wrong to focus on those who already have advantages rather than pursue economic policies that would also improve the lot of service-sector and part-time workers first.
+Many people, not just undocumented immigrants, effectively work in the informal sector, holding unstable jobs that offer limited protections and few guaranteed hours, let alone any prospects for advancement.
+It is unrealistic to make "good jobs" a central aspiration when they simply cannot be delivered for a significant minority of the population.
+It is wrong to focus on those who already have advantages rather than pursue economic policies that would also improve the lot of service-sector and part-time workers.